-The Arkansas Reproductive Health Monitoring System (ARHMS) is a well established public health program in birth defect tracking.
-ARHMS, which is administered within Arkansas Children's Hospital, tracks birth defect trends, responds to inquiries from the public, provides the data infrastructure for scientific research, and performs prevention activities aimed at reducing the occurrence of birth defects.
+The Arkansas Reproductive Health Monitoring System (ARHMS) is a well-established public health program for tracking birth defects.
+ARHMS, which is administered within Arkansas Children's Hospital, tracks birth defect trends, responds to public inquiries, provides the data infrastructure for scientific research, and performs prevention activities aimed at reducing the occurrence of birth defects.

-We seek to identify and to describe patterns of birth defects in Arkansas in order to support scientific research.
-We hope to determine causes and therefore prevent birth defects among state and global populations.
+We seek to identify and describe patterns of birth defects in Arkansas to support scientific research.
+We hope to determine the causes of birth defects and, therefore, prevent them among state and global populations.

 Arkansas Reproductive Health Monitoring System